mlilback/mlilback.github.io/about.md

 title: About
 permalink: /about/
 ---
-I’m a software architect/computer programmer/writer living in Morgantown, West Virginia.
-I grew up in Orange, Texas, and at various times have lived in the DC and NYC metro areas.
+I’m a software architect/computer programmer/writer living in Pittsburgh, PA.
+I grew up in Orange, Texas, and at various times have lived in the DC NYC metro areas along with Morgantown, WV.

 I lived two blocks away from Ground Zero on [9/11]({% post_url 2009-09-11-a-story-of-disaster %}).